ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 successfully decrypted using the key.

-A server MUST ensure that the HPKE keys it uses are not valid for any other protocol that uses HPKE with the "ohttp request" label.
+A server MUST ensure that the HPKE keys it uses are not valid for any other protocol that uses HPKE with the "message/bhttp request" label.
 Designers of other protocols, especially new versions of this protocol, can ensure key diversity by choosing a different label in their use of HPKE.
-The "ohttp response" label was chosen for symmetry only as it provides key diversity only within the HPKE context created using the "ohttp request" label.
+The "message/bhttp response" label was chosen for symmetry only as it provides key diversity only within the HPKE context created using the "message/bhttp request" label.

 ## Replay Attacks